haghard/sport-center/README.md

 Sport Center
 ================
-SportCenter is a POC reactive applications based on microservices architecture built on top of [Akka](akka.io) following a CQRS based approach.
+SportCenter is a POC reactive applications based on microservices architecture built on top of [Akka](akka.io) following a Event Sourcing CQRS based approach.

+Event Sourcing is about capturing sequence of event Each transaction is being recorded
+  State is recreated by replaying all the transactions/events

 ### Reactive application, Microservice architecture what and why shortly ###

-Reactive applications apply different approach than monolithic ones.
-Unstead of building an architecture based on a single box environment relies on threads and locks inside and load balancers outside, reactive applications assume a distributed environment by default.

-In order to read more about Microservice architecture check out http://microservices.io/

 ### About the project ###